 In the Search box, type Classic and click Search.
 It will show all the products that have a product name that match the search criteria.

+For Troubleshooting Tips, see Appendix A of this document.

+This is the end of this lab.
+Do not delete these resources, as they may be used in later labs.
+However, you should ensure that any existing VMs are in a stopped (deallocated) state, to conserve costs.

 Appendix A – Troubleshooting Tips